TrueLayer/truelayer-dotnet/test/TrueLayer.AcceptanceTests/README.md

 }
 ```

-## Testing Payments
+## Testing Payments and Payouts

-To test payments you will also need to provide a signing key.
+To test payments and payouts you will also need to provide a signing key.
 For convenience, a public/private key pair is provided in this directory (`ec512-private-key.pem` and `ec512-public-key.pem`) which should only be used for testing in Sandbox.

 Upload the public key to the [TrueLayer Console](https://console.truelayer.com/) and then update your configuration with the generated key identifier: